 Today, many of us rarely take time to put pen to paper.
 We text our friends to make social plans and email important business information to our colleagues.
 However, even modern etiquette experts agree you won’t find a better way to say “thank you” than writing a card or note.
-Writing a thank-you message conveys your gratitude in a meaningful and sincere way.
+Writing a thank you letter or note conveys your gratitude in a meaningful and sincere way.
 Professional business notes can also improve your company’s image, boost sales, and increase referrals.
-Don’t be daunted by the thought of penning your thank-you cards and notes.
-The following failsafe tips will help you write the perfect thank-you.
+Don’t be daunted by the thought of penning your thank you cards and notes and starting from a blank thank you card.
+The following failsafe tips will help you write the perfect thank you.

 Write down your thank-you message on a separate piece of paper and read through it carefully.
 Does it say everything you want to say?
 Does it convey your message in the right way?
 Can you find ways to improve it?
 Make your changes, then set it down for an hour or two.
 When you come back to it later, you’ll see it with fresh eyes.
 Read through it again and make any more adjustments you’d like.
 You can copy your draft to your thank-you card or stationery.
 Having a draft to refer to can help you reduce your chances of making mistakes.

 A thank-you message should never become an essay.
-Keeping your message short ensures that you get to the point without going off on unnecessary tangents.
+Keeping your thank you note message short ensures that you get to the point without going off on unnecessary tangents.
 Brevity also helps you resist the urge to get too effusive with your thanks, which may make your message seem insincere.

 If you struggle to keep your message short, try writing your thank-you notes on cards rather than pieces of paper.
 When you have only a limited space to work with, you’ll soon figure out what you need to say and what’s best left out.